Sweden

-The Climate in Sweden
+The Weather and Climate in Sweden

 Because of maritime influences, Sweden has higher temperatures than its northerly latitude would suggest.
 Stockholm averages –3°C (26°F) in February and 18°C (64°F) in July.